 Some people can’t be bothered with the hassle of cooking a Sunday Roast.
 For our family it is not only tradition, but also provides leftovers for meals during the week such as my Roast Chicken Noodle Soup.

 This one joint would easily feed 15-20 people, depending on how you were serving it.
-The pork I used for this joint was organic.
+Also the pork I used for this joint was organic.
 I can honestly say that the flavour is far superior to the pale, mass produced alternative.
 Economically, this meal made four dinners for a family of 5.
 With 3 growing teenagers, that counts as 5 adults in my book.

-I have been buying meat from them for the last few years and I have never had a bad meal, cooked with their meat.
+Also, I have been buying meat from them for the last few years and I have never had a bad meal, cooked with their meat.

 This is not a sponsored post.
 I paid fair and square for the Pork Shoulder, I just really like their farming ethos, they are very nice people and their meat is outstanding!